 Copyright and fair dealing

-Moral rights are a way of acknowledging the reputation of an author of certain copyright works and are particularly important when the copyright in the work does not belong to the author – for instance because the copyright belongs to their employer or their publisher.
+Moral rights are a way of acknowledging the reputation of an author of certain copyright works.
+They are particularly important when the copyright in the work does not belong to the author – for instance because the copyright belongs to their employer or their publisher.
 The term of moral rights is the same as the term of copyright.

 Moral rights do not apply to all copyright works – one important exception is computer programs.

-Creative Commons Aotearoa New Zealand: Creative Commons is an international organisation that provides a selection of free downloadable licences for copyright authors to attach to their digital works.
-There are six basic licences to choose from.
+Creative Commons License Options – choose from six basic licences.
 The least restrictive licence permits others to add to or amend a work, even for commercial reasons, provided they acknowledge the original author.
-The most restrictive licence allows others to download and share works with others so long as they mention the authors and link back to them, but they cannot change the work in any way or use it commercially.
+The most restrictive licence allows others to download and share works with others so long as they mention the authors and link back to them, and they cannot change the work in any way or use it commercially.